kopeckyf/taupy/README.md

 # Make the three positions respond to the latest introduction.
 # Right now, there's only a very basic random reponse pattern:
 response_random(sim1)

+# It is possible to customise the length of introduced Arguments, i.e. the number of their premises:
+sim3 = Simulation(argumentlength=2) # Introduce Arguments with two premises
+sim3 = Simulation(argumentlength=[2,3]) # Arguments with two or three premises
 ```

 ## Functional structure